On keen weakly reducible bridge spheres: Introduction

 One can ask the interesting question of which surfaces are topologically minimal.
-Many authors have given examples of topologically minimal Heegaard surfaces \cite{bachman2010existence,lee2015topologically,campisi2018hyperbolic,campisi2019disk} and bridge surfaces \cite{lee2016bridge,rodman2018infinite,pongtanapaisan2020critical}.
+Several authors have given examples of topologically minimal Heegaard surfaces \cite{bachman2010existence,campisi2018hyperbolic,campisi2019disk,lee2015topologically} and bridge surfaces \cite{lee2016bridge,pongtanapaisan2020critical,rodman2018infinite}.
 Heegaard surfaces that are not topologically minimal have also been studied by several authors who constructed \textit{keen weakly reducible} Heegaard surfaces.
 That is, each of these surfaces possesses a unique \textit{weak reducing pair}, a pair of compressing disks on opposite sides of the surface whose boundaries are disjoint.
 By a result of McCullough \cite{mccullough1991virtually}, the disk complex of the boundary of a handlebody is contractible.
 Thus having a unique pair of weak reducing disks on distinct sides of a Heegaard splitting means that in the disk complex, there is a unique edge connecting the two contractible subcomplexes corresponding the two handlebodies, resulting in a contractible disk complex for the Heegaard surface.
 The examples of keen weakly reducible Heegaard surfaces in the literature with simple descriptions include the canonical Heegaard surface of a surface bundle whose monodromy has sufficiently high translation distance by Johnson \cite{johnson2012mapping}, some Heegaard surfaces arising from self-amalgamations by E \cite{qiang2014topologically}, and certain unstabilized genus three Heegaard surfaces in irreducible and orientable 3-manifolds by Kim \cite{kim2016topologically}.
-More complicated constructions of keen weakly reducible Heegaard surfaces of genus $g \geq 3$ can also be found in \cite{qiang2017keen,liang2018reducible}.
+More complicated constructions of keen weakly reducible Heegaard surfaces of genus $g \geq 3$ can also be found in \cite{liang2018reducible,qiang2017keen}.

 The goal of this paper is to provide infinitely many examples of non-topologically minimal bridge spheres, which are lacking in the literature, by verifying that the canonical bridge sphere for certain links in plat position is keen weakly reducible.
-Such links are obtained by ``amalgamating'' two types of links whose canonical bridge spheres are topologically minimal. \begin{thm} There exist infinitely many links with keen weakly reducible bridge spheres. \end{thm}
+Such links are obtained by ``amalgamating'' two types of links whose canonical bridge spheres are topologically minimal.
+Keen weakly reducible bridge spheres also belong to a family of surfaces with finitely many pairs of disjoint compressing disks \cite{zhang2022heegaard}, which is interesting in its own right.